-Prospective, randomized study of the efficacy of Mepitel® on children with partial-thickness scalds1.
+Prospective, randomised study of the efficacy of Mepitel® on children with partial-thickness scalds

 This paper presents the results of a randomised controlled clinical trial that was undertaken to evaluate the efficacy of Mepitel in 63 children with partial-thickness scald burns.

 Children aged 12 years and younger admitted with partial-thickness scald burns covering 15% total body surface area (TBSA) were randomly assigned to treatment with either Mepitel or silver sulfadiazine (SSD).
 Secondary wet and dry under-cotton gauze dressings were applied over both treatments.